redshift-s/rancheros-docker-media/README.md

 ## Mount NFS share inside RancherOS VM
-This step creates a docker
+This step creates a docker that makes your FreeNAS dataset available as a NFS share inside the VM.
 - `ssh rancher@10.0.0.200`
 - rancher_password
 - `sudo su -`